GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#crs}
 ## Coordinate reference system (CRS)

 A mathematical method of assigning coordinates to locations on the Earth's surface.
-There are several different CRSs in usage.
+There are many different CRSs in use, including Australian Albers (EPSG:3577) which is used for DEA's derived products.

 {#cophub}
 ## Copernicus Australasia Regional Data Hub